Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Universal Error Correction Capability of Secure Network Coding

 \section{Universal Error Correction Capability of Secure Network Coding}

-This section derives the error correction capability of the nested coset coding scheme by using the approach in \cite[Section III]{Silva2009a}, which is guaranteed independently of the underlying network code construction.
-We shall consider the error correction not only over the \textit{coherent} system of network coding but also over the \textit{noncoherent} system.
+This section reveals the error correction capability of the nested coset coding scheme which is guaranteed independently of the underlying network code construction.
+Here, recall that as described in the end of \Sect{sect:basicnetwork}, the system of network coding is called \textit{coherent} if the transfer matrix is known to each sink node and otherwise it is called \textit{noncoherent}.
+In this section, we shall consider the error correction not only over the coherent system of network coding but also over the noncoherent system.
+Here we note that the decoding of the secret message is executed independently by each sink node in the network.
+Hence, from now on, only one sink node may be assumed without loss of generality and for the sake of simplicity.

-First, we give a definition of error correction capability in secure network coding, and introduce the coding scheme for the noncoherent network coding system.
-Next, we briefly review Silva et al.\@'s approach \cite[Section III]{Silva2009a}.
-By using their approach, we analyze and express the error-correction capability of the nested coset coding scheme in terms of the RGRW over the coherent network coding system.
-We finally extend the analysis to the noncoherent systems.
-From now on, only one sink node may be assumed without loss of generality.